BPayne22/ClaudeBot/README.md

 This bot is designed to run shiny checks in the game Pokémon.
 The point of this project was not to create a bot that will shiny hunt for me — it was to create an assistant that will help keep a Twitch chat company while the streamer is away.

+This program is a proof of concept.
+When testing I write example messages into a notepad and scroll through it to simulate what the bot would see in a twitch chat.
+It reads the messages and drafts its reponses based on what is typed by chat.

 ClaudeBot is powered by an easy-to-run local LLM called LLaMA.
 It makes calls to the LLM while the gameplay loop of the shiny hunt is running.

 ClaudeBot is prompted to keep a Pokémon theme and only respond to user messages in the chat, while not repeating old messages.
 This ensures a small viewer stream is not spammed by just one message and Claude responding to itself.